Guy Millar: Family and early life

 Millar was born in Cape Town, South Africa.
-When he was 14 years old, he moved with his parents to Australia where he attended The Kings School in Sydney.
+When he was 14 years old, he moved with his parents to Australia where he attended The King's School in Sydney.
 He played for the Australian Schoolboys rugby team in 2010.

 He has been dating Lauren Ryan since 2011.

 Career

 Millar played club rugby for Sydney University and was invited into the NSW Waratahs Academy in 2011 before joining the ARU's national academy for the 2012 and 2013 seasons.
 In 2014 he switched to play for Eastwood and was a member of the club's Shute Shield premiership-winning side.